mxs170018/4395.001/README.md

 ## Hand-Annotated Sentence Parsing
 you can see the [pdf here](SentenceParsingComparison.pdf) for some explanation on a hand drawn Constituency Parse Tree, Dependency Parse Graph, and a Semantic Role Parse

+## ACL Paper Summary
+A brief summary on the paper "Align Voter Behavior with Public Statements for Legislator Representation Learning" from the Association of Computational Linguistics (ACL) conference